All Episodes

 Okay, look.

-And also a pioneer of talk radio has passed away, Bob Grant.
+And also, a pioneer of talk radio has passed away, Bob Grant.

-So I gotta take a brief timeout.
+So I got to take a brief timeout.

 Now we call it obscene profit timeouts, obscene profit breaks, but we'll be back and roll right on after this.